lart-bangor/research-assistant/docs/source/users/research-task-atol.rst

 The AToL is a task that involves exclusively using sliders, and the order of the adjective pairs is randomised for each participant.

-For ease of analysis, your result file for a given participant (see section ???) reports the order in which the adjectives were presented for that participant.
+For ease of analysis, your result file for a given participant **(see Figure 59** `here <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/exporting-data.html#id8>`_) reports the order in which the adjectives were presented for that participant.

 .. figure:: figures/atolfigure22.png
       :width: 600